Yfatou/project3/README.md

 Once the user logged in SeniorNextDoor, the informations provided by Google are stored in a Mongoose collection __googles__.
 If the user has previously visited the app, his/hers informations are not stored a second time.

-Requested services are also stored in a Mongoose colection __services__.
+Requested services are also stored in a Mongoose collection __services__.
 Every service is linked to the profile of the requester.